opnfv/dovetail/docs/testing/user/testspecification/highavailability/index.rst

 Post conditions
 ---------------

-Restart the processes of "load balancer" if they are not running.
+Restart the processes of "haproxy" if they are not running.